guidominguesnk/scss-boilerplate/README.md

 ```

 **Transition Utilities** `transition.scss`
-This mixin collection provides a set of utility mixins to streamline the application of CSS transitions.
-It covers common transition scenarios, such as transitioning all properties, specific property groups (colors, opacity, shadows, transforms), and custom properties.
+A collection of utility mixins for streamlining the application of CSS transitions, covering common scenarios such as transitioning all properties, specific property groups (colors, opacity, shadows, transforms), and custom properties.
 ```scss
 .element {
   @include transition-all;